When your spouse mocks you

 It’s a tactic for demeaning and attempting to control someone.

 When someone makes fun of you, they attempt to influence your emotions and behavior.
-The wisest course of action in this circumstance is to defend your interests.

 Don’t let your spouse make fun of you or dictate your feelings.